 Revenue is recognized as each performance obligation is satisfied, in accordance with ASC 606, Revenue from Contracts with Customers ("ASC 606").
 The Company accrues for rights of refund, processing errors or penalties, or other related allowances based on historical experience.
 The Company utilized the portfolio approach practical expedient within ASC 606-10-10-4 Revenue from Contracts with Customers-Objectives and the significant financing component practical expedient within ASC 606-10-32-18 Revenue from Contracts with Customers-The Existence of a Significant Financing Component in the Contract in performing the analysis.
-The Company adopted ASC 606 on October 1, 2019, using the modified retrospective method and applying the standard to all contracts not completed on the date of adoption.

-The Company's revenue for the six months ended March 31, 2023 and 2022 is derived from the following sources:
+The Company's revenue for the six months ended March 31, 2024 and 2023 is derived from the following sources: